 Surveillance technology includes Closed Circuit Television (CCTV), cameras and microphones and is used for surveillance in public areas where monitoring may be required e.g., banks, airports, hospitals, General Practices etc. The Information Commissioner’s Office (ICO) CCTV Code of Practice sets out the measures which must be adopted to comply with the Data Protection Act2018 (DPA18) which supplements the UK General Data Protection Regulations (UK GDPR).
 This Code of Practice has the dual purpose of assisting operators of surveillance technology to understand their legal obligations while also reassuring the public and our patients about the safeguards that should be in place.

-The aim of this policy is to ensure that the ${PracticeName}), operates its CCTV system in accordance with the DPA18 and UK GDPR in respect of the use of surveillance technology.
+The aim of this policy is to ensure that Oswald Medical Centre operates its CCTV system in accordance with the DPA18 and UK GDPR in respect of the use of surveillance technology.
 We also ensure we adhere to other key legislation, as listed in the Bibliography in section 10 of this document.
 The Care Quality Commission (CQC) and the ICO both regulate activities in relation to surveillance.
 The CQC ensure any practice or healthcare setting that uses surveillance to help keep people safe or monitor their wellbeing would use this as a method of care, and as such must meet the regulations as stipulated under the Health and Social Care Act (2012).
 The ICO regulate information collected about people so the practice recordings of anybody entering and using the services of our practice must meet the regulations as stipulated by the ICO.

 This policy also reflects the wider regulatory environment.
 When using, or intending to use surveillance systems, the Practice also considers their obligations in relation to the Freedom of Information Act 2000 (FOIA), the Protection of Freedoms Act 2012 (POFA), the Human Rights Act 1998 (HRA) and the Surveillance Camera Code of Practice issued under the Protection of Freedoms Act (POFA code).
 Aside of considering compliance with the principles of the DPA and UK GDPR, the practice when using surveillance technology, will ensure they pre-determine two issues: